Garmin Venu 4

 • Resolution is 454 x 454 px on Garmin Venu 4 and 456 x 456 px on Google Pixel Watch 4.

-• Gorilla Glass version is Gorilla Glass 3 on Garmin Venu 4 and Gorilla Glass 5 on Google Pixel Watch 4.
+• Gorilla Glass 3 is used on Garmin Venu 4, while Gorilla Glass 5 is used on Google Pixel Watch 4.

 • Thickness is 12 mm on Garmin Venu 4 and 12.3 mm on Google Pixel Watch 4.